cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-anything.md

 {{<details header="Getting 404 errors on *.pages.dev?" >}}

 If you are getting `404` errors when visiting your `*.pages.dev` domain, make sure your website has a top-level file for `index.html`.
-This `index.html` is what Pages will serve on your on your apex with no page specified.
+This `index.html` is what Pages will serve on your apex with no page specified.

 {{</details>}}